Best SLP Degree Programs in Tennessee

 • Located in Nashville, TN

-Vanderbilt University's Ph.D. in Hearing and Speech Sciences with a concentration in Speech-Language Pathology is a campus-based program designed for research and teaching careers.
-It requires 72 graduate credit hours, with up to 24 transferable from a master's degree, and includes two research projects, a teaching practicum, and tailored coursework before dissertation work.
-The program fosters interdisciplinary collaborations and provides financial support.
-Graduates often secure faculty positions, present at conferences, and publish in leading journals.
-An entrance exam is required for admission.
+Vanderbilt University's Ph.D. in Hearing and Speech Sciences with a concentration in Speech-Language Pathology prepares students for research and teaching careers in communication sciences and disorders.
+The program integrates doctoral education with faculty research, requiring 72 graduate credit hours, with up to 24 transferable from a master's degree.
+Students complete two research projects, a teaching practicum, and tailored coursework before advancing to dissertation work.
+The program fosters collaborations across departments, enhancing research opportunities.
+Graduates often present at national conferences and publish in leading journals, securing faculty positions worldwide.
+Financial support is available, making this program a top choice for aspiring scholars.

 • 72 graduate credit hours required